-- establish whether to set a minimum number of digit characters allowed (yes, 1) For example, when set to "1", thisismypassword is an invalid password. - establish whether to set the minimum number of spaces allowed (no minimum) For example, when set to "2", i am not here is an invalid password. - establish whether to allow more than two repeated characters (no) For example, when established,aaabcdefghijk is an invalid password. - establish whether to enable the passphrase to begin with a digit (no) For example, by default, 1password is an invalid password. - establish whether to enable the passphrase to end with a digit (no) For example, by default, password8 is an invalid password. - establish whether to allow the passphrase from containing a user ID (no) For example, by default, UserName is an invalid password, where UserName is a User ID. - establish whether to ensure that the new passphrase is different from the last x passphrases, where x is an editable field (yes, 3)
+establish whether to set a minimum number of digit characters allowed (yes, 1) For example, when set to "1", thisismypassword is an invalid password.

-For example, by default, mypassword is an invalid password if any of your last three passwords was mypassword. - establish whether the passphrase can contain more than three identical consecutive characters in any position from the previous password (no) For example, by default, paswor is an invalid password if your previous password was pass or word.
+- establish whether to set the minimum number of spaces allowed (no minimum) For example, when set to "2", i am not here is an invalid password. - establish whether to enable the passphrase to begin with a digit (no) For example, by default, 1password is an invalid password. - establish whether to enable the passphrase to end with a digit (no) For example, by default, password8 is an invalid password. - establish whether to allow the passphrase from containing a user ID (no) For example, by default, UserName is an invalid password, where UserName is a User ID. - establish whether to ensure that the new passphrase is different from the last x passphrases, where x is an editable field (yes, 3) For example, by default, mypassword is an invalid password if any of your last - three passwords was mypassword. - establish whether the passphrase can contain more than three identical consecutive characters in any position from the previous password (no) For example, by default, paswor is an invalid password if your previous password was pass or word.